aweiteka/ose-build-pipeline/README.md

         oc login --token=<token> --server=https://<openshift_api_url>

-If you exit the container shell you can re-enter by starting it in interactive mode and continue your work.

-    sudo docker start -i origin
+1. Import on the other Openshift server

+        oc new-app -f myproject.json
-Update your Jenkins endpoint so you can upload the jenkins jobs to the new jenkins server.

-1. Get the Jenkins master URL:
+1. Update your Jenkins endpoint so you can upload the jenkins jobs to the new jenkins server.
+Get the Jenkins master URL:

         oc get route jenkins

 1. Update `config/jenkins-jobs.ini` file with the URL from step 1.
-1. Upload the jobs
+1. Upload the jobs.

         sudo atomic run aweiteka/jenkins-job-builder

 ## Notes

-* Upload template for all OpenShift users.
-As OpenShift admin upload template for all users and projects.

-        oc create -f ose-build-template.json -n openshift

-* Use OpenShift CLI to create application based on template

-        oc process -f ose-build-template.json -v SOURCE_URI=https://github.com/aweiteka/test-isv-auth.git,BASE_DOCKER_IMAGE=centos,BASE_DOCKER_IMAGE_TAG=centos7,BUILD_IMAGE_NAME=acmeapp,NAME=acme,TEST_CMD='/usr/bin/sleep 10' | oc create -f -

 * Delete resources in bulk

-        oc delete all -l template=automated-build
+        oc delete all -l <FOO=BAR>

 * Trigger OpenShift web hook remotely

         curl -X POST <openshift_webhook_url> [--insecure]

-* after test promote image with new tag (from jenkins?)

-        oc tag ${BUILD_IMAGE_NAME}:${BUILD_IMAGE_TAG} ${BUILD_IMAGE_NAME}:<new-tag>

-* import on another openshift server

-        oc new-app -f myproject.json

 * Image scanning.
 Assumes image contents in `/tmp/image-content`